omidgfx/ha-ava/README.md

 ### 5.8 Important Configuration Parameter: `nopreempt` and Initial BACKUP State on Both Nodes

 - Both nodes are configured with `state BACKUP` in Keepalived, with Node1 priority higher than Node2.
-- The `nopreempt` option is set on both nodes.
+- The `nopreempt` option is set on node1 only.

 **Why?**